iamrahulroy/iamrahulroy.github.io/source/_posts/2013-12-09-hello-world-why-use-github-pages-for-blogging.markdown

 4. Because Wordpress is way too mainstream :P

-5. Easy to deploy.
+5. Easy to deploy: You just need to two commands(rake generate and rake deploy) to deploy your changes.

-6. Markdown
+6. Markdown: It's pretty straight forward plus you can even use HTML if you are not comfortable with Markdown syntax.

-7. Better control.
+7. Better control: You don't have to use online interface to blog.
+You can write post locally in your favorite text editor.
+How cool is that?

-8. Vast number of cool plugins.
+8. Vast number of cool plugins: Specially for code sharing :D

-9. Ruby
+9. Ruby: Built by awesome Rubyists.

 10. It's awesome!